amphp/amp/README.md

-Alert
+Amp
 =====

-Alert provides event reactors for powering event-driven, non-blocking PHP applications.

-**Features**

-Alert adds the following functionality previously absent from the PHP non-blocking space:

-- Pause/resume for individual event/signal/IO observers
-- Multiple watchers for individual streams
-- Cross-OS process signal handling (yes, even in Windows)
+Amp is a non-blocking concurrency framework for PHP applications

 **Dependencies**

-- PHP 5.4+
+- PHP 5.5+

-Optional PHP extensions may be used for great performance justice.
+Optional PHP extensions may be used for improved event loop file descriptor observation performance.
 An extension is also necessary if you need to watch for process signals in your application:

 - (preferred) [php-uv](https://github.com/chobie/php-uv) for libuv backends.
 - [*pecl libevent*][libevent] for libevent backends.
 Windows libevent extension DLLs are